mcullifer/Cataln/README.md

 Cataln acts as a highway to help route individuals to where they should be going to obtain this information.

 ## How does it work?
 On the navigation page you can browse various fields in mathematics.
-These fields or organized by difficulty (elemantary, advanced) which you may filter by.
+These fields or organized by difficulty (elementary, advanced) which you may filter by.
 From there you can select **Read More** on your field of interest to explore resources!

 <p align="center">